Skip to main content

 Written by Brenda Beckham

-Updated over a week ago
+Updated over 6 months ago

-Adding a settlement discount
+Adding a Settlement Discount

 Note that a settlement discount can only be specified before invoicing.